ARRIVAL TO CHIANG MAI

-I stayed in the Pingviman Hotel on Samlan road, just inside the city walls.
+I stayed in the Pingviman Hotel on Samlan road, just inside of the city walls.
 I chose this hotel because it had admirable reviews.
-My plan was to stay there for a short period of time thus the budget was not too much of an issue.
-It is a very beautiful 4 star hotel with a heated swimming pool in the centre of the hotel complex.
+My plan was to stay there for a short period of time, thus the budget was not too much of an issue.
+It’s a very beautiful four-star hotel, with a heated swimming pool in the centre of the hotel complex.

-Recommending this hotel to budget travellers is not very useful but if you go to Chiang Mai for several days only, I strongly suggest that you consider it.
-It is a beautiful place and much cheaper than equivalent hotels in Europe.
+Recommending this hotel to budget travellers would not be very useful, but if you go to Chiang Mai for several days only, I strongly suggest that you consider it.
+It’s a beautiful place and much cheaper than equivalent hotels in Europe.
 If you are planning to stay longer, then there are cheaper options.
-Due to its popularity with the digital nomad community, short term rental industry is highly developed in Chiang Mai.
-You can consider renting either a flat or a house, it would work out much cheaper.
+Due to its popularity with a digital nomads community, the short term rental industry is highly developed in Chiang Mai.
+You can consider renting either a flat or a house, most likely it will work out much cheaper.

 My original plan was to spend 3 days in Chiang Mai and then to go to Krabi.
-The weather in Chiang Mai was excellent, sunny and hot every day with temperatures around 30 degrees C. At the same time it rained non-stop in Krabi.
+The weather in Chiang Mai was excellent, sunny and hot every day, with temperatures around 30 degrees C. At the same time, it rained non-stop in Krabi.
 I changed my plans and remained in Chiang Mai for additional 5 days.
-I extended my stay in the same hotel and at the same price at which I booked it months before.
-There are many places where to stay in Chiang Mai and it seems possible to do the last minute booking at very low rates.
+I extended my stay in the same hotel and at the same price at which I had booked it months before.
+There are many places where you can stay in Chiang Mai and it seems possible to do the last minute booking at very low rates.

-As I unexpectedly stayed in Chiang Mai for longer than I initially planned, I took it easy and enjoyed my holiday.
-Every day after breakfast I would go to the swimming pool until 3pm.
-I would explore the city afterwards.
-Chiang Mai has a highly developed tourist industry.
-It centres around various activities and excursions such as cycling and trekking in a nearby countryside, visits to elephant jungle sanctuaries, etc. There are tourist agencies everywhere where you can explore various options and book your tour.
+As I unexpectedly stayed in Chiang Mai for longer than initially planned, I took it easy and enjoyed my holiday.
+Every day after breakfast, I was at the swimming pool until 3pm.
+Later, I explored the city.
+Chiang Mai has a highly developed tourist industry that centres around various activities and excursions such as cycling and trekking, visits to the elephant sanctuaries, etc. There are tourist agencies everywhere, where you can explore various options and book your tour.

 There are over 300 wats (Buddhist Temples) in the old city and the surrounding area.
-Most of them are of the Lanna style dating from the 13th to the 18th century, with curved wooden roofs pointing up at the top.
-They are the most important historical attraction that you would want to visit.
-Of course, it is not possible and not necessary to see all of them.
-Rather, choose the most important ones and you will get a very good idea of Buddhism in Thailand and its role and importance in everyday life.
+Most of them are of the Lanna style, dating from the 13th to the 18th century, with curved wooden roofs pointing up at the top.
+They are the most important historic attraction that you would want to visit.
+Of course, it’s not possible and not necessary to see all of them.
+Rather, choose the most important ones and you will get a very good idea of the Buddhism in Thailand and its role and importance in everyday life.

-These are some of the wats that I visited:
+These are some of them that I visited:

-– Phra Singh Wat – is located in the western part of the old city centre of Chiang Mai, at the end of the Chiang Mai’s main street – Rachadamneon road.
+Phra Singh Wat is located in the western part of the old city centre, at the end of the Chiang Mai’s main street – Rachadamneon road.

 Of all wats that I visited, this one had the most beautiful chedi.

-– Rachadamneon Road – is Chiang Mai’s main street.
-I was lucky to arrive to Chiang Mai on Sunday as every Sunday in the late afternoon and the evening this road becomes a big market.
-If you happen to be in Chiang Mai on Sunday do not miss this weekly event.
+Rachadamneon Road is the main street in Chiang Mai.
+I was lucky to arrive to Chiang Mai on Sunday.
+Every Sunday, in the late afternoon and the evening, this road becomes a big market.
+If you happen to be in Chiang Mai on Sunday, do not miss this weekly event.
 The market is very colourful and lively and there are also numerous food stalls that offer delicious and cheap food.
-It was very busy and at times it was very difficult to navigate through huge crowds.
-Although, it’s a part of the whole experience.
-The Thai National Anthem was played at 6pm and everyone stood still, so make sure that you do the same.
-That experience was quite surreal.
+It was very busy and at times it was difficult to navigate through huge crowds.
+Although, it’s part of the whole experience.
+They played the Thai National Anthem at 6pm and everyone stood still, so make sure that you do the same.
+It was a surreal experience.

-– Chiang Mai Night Bazaar – is located at the crossing of Chang Khlan Road and Loi Khro Road and it spreads for two blocks in all directions.
-It starts at around 6pm and it is open until 11pm, with some vendors staying open later.
-There is also an abundance of tasty and cheap street food.
+Chiang Mai Night Bazaar is located at the crossing of Chang Khlan Road and Loi Khro Road and it spreads for two blocks in all directions.
+It starts at around 6pm and it is open until 11pm, with some vendors staying open longer.
+There is an abundance of tasty and cheap street food in this market too.

 How much you do in Chiang Mai depends on how long you stay there.
 Moving around Chiang Mai’s old town is very easy.
 That particular area is not very big and you can walk everywhere.
 However, if you need to take a transport, there are tuk-tuks and songthaews everywhere.

 A songthaew is a converted pickup truck named after its two rows of seats.
-They usually follow prescribed routes and when you see one coming you can simply wave at the driver and if he goes in your direction you ask the price and hop on.
-If the songthaew is empty you can ask the driver to take you wherever you need to go.
-The price may be a bit higher than the usual 30 baht rate for when you share it with other passengers.
+They usually follow prescribed routes and, when you see one coming, you can simply wave at the driver and if he goes in your direction, you ask the price and hop on.
+If the songthaew is empty, you can ask the driver to take you wherever you need to go.
+The price may be a bit higher than the usual 30 baht when you share it with other passengers.